-Learn how Emanuel Leutze’s Washington Crossing the Delaware embodies the motto, “E Pluribus Unum”—out of many, one, and strategically uses artistic license to promote democratic values.
+Enter this virtual escape room and learn how Emanuel Leutze’s Washington Crossing the Delaware embodies the motto, “E Pluribus Unum”—out of many, one,—and strategically uses artistic license and symbolism to promote democratic values.

 For a larger, more responsive, format paste this url in your browser https://bit.ly/McQuStudios122